Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Methods

 Annotators manually identify the placeholders A and 1, labeling them to indicate the specific types of entities they represent as follows: "... $\lll$내국인이름$\ggg$A$\lll$/내국인이름$\ggg$($\lll$주민등록번호$\ggg$B$\lll$/주민등록번호$\ggg$) ...," where "내국인이름" refers to Korean names, and "주민등록번호" refers to a resident registration number. $\lll$내국인이름$\ggg$ and $\lll$/내국인이름$\ggg$ are markers and they point the beginning and end of the entity mention, respectively. "내국인이름" is a label to represent the category of the entity mention in our PII scheme (see Appendix ~\ref{app:sample}).

 In an adjudication setting, locational information, such as the residential addresses of the parties involved in a case and the address of the crime scene, is essential for confirming the court's jurisdiction.
 It is standard practice to provide the exact address; however, under Korean Judicial Rule No. 1778, specific lower-level details of the address, like districts and streets, must be masked.
 At first glance, the address of a location or the name of a place may not seem like identifying information.
 However, their direct association with specific criminal activities can help identify the individuals involved in the case.
 Therefore, in accordance with existing laws and practices, lower-level address components and the names of all incident-related places must be de-identified.
 Similarly, contextual attributes such as the date of an event may also be considered quasi-identifiers and should be masked.
+For more examples of masking and labeling, please see Appendix~\ref{app:label}.